 *Full CV available upon request.

 - Script Analysis

 - Theatre & Genocide

 - Cultural Memory

 Rovit Statement of Program of Research/Scholarship

 In its broadest aspect, my historical research examines the role of the arts under duress, especially related to genocide and its aftermath.
 It explores the cultural heritage of the Holocaust, specifically the theatre created by artist-inmates in camp and ghetto settings.
-Currently, I am focusing on the “aftermath” of the Holocaust to consider (1) the rebuilding of cultural life in the wake of war (2) the theatrical representation of genocide, and (3) how theatre can overcome divisions and re-create community.
+Among my areas of focus are the “aftermath” of the Holocaust to consider (1) the rebuilding of cultural life in the wake of war (2) the theatrical representation of genocide, and (3) how theatre can overcome divisions and re-create community.

 My work addresses gaps in the historical record by documenting the specific ways in which theatre existed during the Holocaust.
 Such representative publications as my “Cultural Ghettoization and Theatre during the Holocaust” (2005) and my monograph (2012), show that art-making by artist-inmates under the threat of censorship, deprivation, and death was not an isolated phenomenon.
 The Jewish Kulturbund Theatre Company in Nazi Berlin is a microhistory of an all-Jewish theatre company that coexisted with the Nazi regime.
 My research relies on in-depth archival work, which, in combination with personal interviews of witness-artists, “interrogates” documented cultural history and biography.
 My analysis extends to play-scripts, production history, audience reception, and the Nazi policy that shaped that history.